Nugfle/artemis-cli/README.md

 **A tool designed to make the lives of students easier when working with the online learning platform [Artemis](https://github.com/ls1intum/Artemis).**

 ArtemisCLI gives you full control to start and manage exercises from your command line.
+It has currently only been tested on Linux and with the Artemis server hosted by TU Dresden.

 ## Getting started